Middle School Latrine Project – Senegal

 The vice-principal of the middle school will assist with the formation of a sanitation committee, which is in charge of the cleaning schedule and maintenance of the latrines.
 Students will pull water for the toilets every morning before school, as there is a well only 130 meters away from the construction sites.

 The toilets will be constructed in a way that will allow the school to empty the pits when they are full.
 They will be offset from the superstructure, lined with cement, and built with two removable “windows” which will allow it to be cleaned.

-Money for repairs and cleaning supplies will be managed by the vice principal and come from the school’s funds.
-The health workers in the area will continue health talks on school campus and reinforce the importance of latrine usage and handwashing.
+Money for repairs and cleaning supplies will be managed by the vice-principal and come from the school’s funds.
+The health workers in the area will continue health talks on the school campus and reinforce the importance of latrine usage and handwashing.

 Funds raised in excess of the project amount will be allocated to other projects in the country.